ttoommxx/grammafy/README.md

 \begin{hello} This environemnt does nothing, \begin{hello} as you can see \end{hello} \end{hello}.
 ```
 When writing a (custom) subroutine, it is not necessary to include the symbol *.
 The script is written so that such a symbol is simply ignored.

-Because pynput hasn't been ported to Wayland yet, on Linux it is necessary to run terminal under Xwayland, for example use Xterm.

 ## to do